Thury-Harcourt: Events

 In the sixteenth century many families emigrated to Canada, taking with them the curate and abbot of the parish, (Lesueur).
 He founded the parish Saint-Sauveur, Quebec.

 Pierre Legardeur got general control of Nouvelle-France and gave his name to the towns of Le Gardeur and Repentigny in Quebec.

+Sporting events

+The commune has hosted two major Canoe polo events, the 2007, European championship and 2014 ICF World Championships.